bratpeki/modern-milkytracker-guide/docs/ui.md

 An "About" window with some cool visuals and text! :)

-A quick look at the source code reveals that the about text is actually:
+A quick look at the source code reveals that the text in question is:

 ```
 Welcome to MilkyTracker!
 The open-source, cross-platform FastTracker II compatible music tracker.